savelja-s/flask-nginx/README.md

 ### Installation:

-If the project folder is on a different drive than the system then you need to copy the configuration files.
+If the project folder is on a different drive than the system then the configuration files will be copied to the corresponding folders, otherwise hard links will be created there.
-This requires uncomment lines(54,62) and comment lines(52,60) in file `server_config/install.sh` .

 For setup project need run next commands:
 ```shell script